Spot (franchise): Spot's Musical Adventures (2000)

+New adaptation

+In March 2024, it was announced that Guru Studio had optioned the television rights and was reportedly working on a new television adaptation.

-Home Video release specials
+Direct-to-video specials

-A number of special produced VHS were created:
+A number of specials produced for release on VHS were created:

 It's Fun to Learn with Spot – Phase 1 (1990)

-The first phase of It's Fun to Learn With Spot, produced by Spitfire Television and Living Doll Productions and where released on VHS.
+The first phase of It's Fun to Learn With Spot was produced by Spitfire Television and Living Doll Productions and released on VHS.
 It consisted of four episodes, each approximately fifteen minutes in length, and narrated by Peter Hawkins.
 The theme song used in The Adventures of Spot was licensed from King Rollo Films, so the familiar tune by Duncan Lamont was heard at the beginning and end of each episode.
-However, music on the show was kept to a minimum.
+However, music on the show was kept to a minimum, with the exception of "Spot's Alphabet", which ends with a rendition of "The ABC Song".